Vy187/cyber_security_notes/Sec+ Notes.md

 $\color{#a5d6ff} {Risk\ tolerance}$ determines the thresholds that separate different levels of risk.

 $\color{#a5d6ff} {Risk\ reporting}$ is a periodic summary of relevant information about a project’s current risks.
-It provides a summarized overview of known risks, realized risks, and their impact on the organization.
+It provides a summarized overview of known risks, realized risks, and their impact on the organization.m,

 #### Business Impact Analysis
 Dependencies are identified by performing a business process analysis (BPA) for each function and the factors that the BPA should identify are inputs, hardware, outputs, process flow, and staff and other resources supporting the function.